naganandy/graph-based-deep-learning-literature/conference-publications/README.md

 - Using Local Knowledge Graph Construction to Scale Seq2Seq Models to Multi-Document Inputs
 - Joint Event and Temporal Relation Extraction with Shared Representations and Structured Prediction
 - Jointly Learning Entity and Relation Representations for Entity Alignment
-- Cross-lingual Structure Transfer for Relation and Event Extraction
 - Representation Learning with Ordered Relation Paths for Knowledge Graph Completion
 - Enhancing Dialogue Symptom Diagnosis with Global Attention and Symptom Graph
 - Semantic graph parsing with recurrent neural network DAG grammars